A Guide to Drafty Windows

 Window wraps are plastic covers that are applied to the interior surface of your window to prevent drafts from getting into your home.
 They doesn’t last long (about one season) so window wraps should only be used to get you through a particularly tough season, not as a permanent fix.

 It’s very easy to apply window wrap.
-You can find a 3 meter box at Target.
 You’ll need to measure the amount of wrap you’ll need, cut off the portion to use and blow dry it to your window.
 Make sure no air bubbles get caught between the wrap and your window – it needs to be a tight fit to prevent outside air from getting into your home.

 Storm windows work very similarly to a storm door.
 They’re installed on the outside of your existing windows and work as a barrier and extra layer of insulation.